Bashir1999/alzheimers_data/README.md

 This implies a consistent measure of functionality assessment irrespective of age, with no outliers visible.
 No Significant Trend:

-There is no upward or downward trend across the age spectrum, which suggests that the relationship between age and FunctionalAssessment is likely weak or non-linear.
+There is no upward or downward trend across the age spectrum, which suggests that the relationship between age and FunctionalAssessment is likely weak or non-linear. <br /> <br /> <br />

 ### Responsive Plots:

 https://vizhub.com/Bashir1999/responsivep
+<br /> <br /> <br />

+### Future Work

+<br /> Future work in this project will focus on utilizing a broader range of datasets related to Alzheimer's disease.
+This will involve sourcing larger, more comprehensive datasets and potentially combining multiple datasets to create a more robust foundation for analysis.
+The current dataset, while useful, is limited in size and lacks significant relationships between many of its numerical attributes.
+These constraints make it challenging to explore diverse visualization techniques, as the data primarily supports simple visualizations like bar charts.

+Expanding the dataset would not only enable more sophisticated analyses but also facilitate the use of advanced visualization techniques such as scatter plots, heatmaps, or interactive network diagrams to reveal patterns and correlations.
+Additionally, integrating data from diverse sources—such as genetic, lifestyle, and environmental factors—could provide deeper insights into the complex relationships affecting Alzheimer's disease.
+By doing so, we aim to uncover meaningful trends, enhance storytelling through visuals, and support more data-driven conclusions about the factors contributing to the disease.